+indexes to

+measure whether

+the financial

+product attains

+the

-the financial product attains the environmental or social characteristics
+environmental or

+social

+characteristics

+that they

+promote.

 How does the designated index differ from a relevant broad market index?

 The index differs from a generic multi-asset Index in following ways: